 Our legal services are particularly relevant to the elderly and we deal with a number of client matters including nursing home fees, tax planning, lasting powers of attorney and much more.

 We’re proud to say that two of our solicitors, Sharon Richardson and Belinda Poulter are both members of Solicitors for the Elderly (SFE).
 This means our lawyers specialise in legal services for older people and their carers.
 Click here to find out more.

 In addition to SFE, Sharon and Belinda are members of Dying Matters; an online resource giving advice and support to people by raising awareness of dying, death and bereavement.

 Our Wills and Probate team have years’ of experience in handling even the most complex probate cases.
 Perhaps you simply need to write a Will; we can ensure this is professionally and legally written.
-In cases where an individual is deceased and has left no Will, our Probate solicitors in York, Malton and Selby can discuss Probate plans in a sensitive and understanding way.
+In cases where an individual is deceased and has left no Will, our Probate solicitors in York, Malton, Selby and Pickering can discuss Probate plans in a sensitive and understanding way.